gdbate/nw.js-iframe-browser/README.md

 # nw.js-iframe-browser

-The following is a (very) quick tech demo for using NW.JS to create a custom browser.
-Iframes are ideal since you can remove the node privileges and also no allow frame breakers to remove the frame.
-This would be a good starting point if you are looking to make a browser.
+NW.JS comes with a toolbar that has some browser functionality to start with.
+But what if you want to customize the UI and keep node scripts separate from the websites?
+I have distilled this project down to a simple browser in order to try and resolve some of the issues with making a browser out of an iframe.

 #### It uses the following NW.JS Features: ####

-- Frameless Window
+- frameless window
 - iframes with:
 	1. custom user agent
 	2. fake top (no frame breaking)
 	3. no node.js privileges
-- System tray icon with menu
+- system tray icon with menu
-- Custom UI
+- custom UI

 ## Current Screenshot: ##